-With forests and temples stretching over some 400-square-kilometres, there’s numerous places in Angkor to experience the sun rise or set.
+With forests and temples stretching over some 400-square-kilometres, there are numerous places in Angkor to experience the sunrise or set.
 Here’s our pick of five of the best spots to start or end your day in Angkor.

 Sunrise at Angkor Wat